ryantd42/NY-Legislative-Git/2023/S7443A-2023/bill.md

  ham Hall the following twenty-four (24) directions and distances;
   1. South, a distance of one hundred twenty-five and  two-tenths  feet, plus or minus (125.2) to a corner of said building;
+ S. 7443--A  6

   2. West  thirty-eight  and six-tenths feet, plus or minus (38.6) to a corner of said building face;
- S. 7443  6

   3. North,  a  distance  of twenty-nine and seven-tenths feet, plus or minus (29.7) to a corner of said building;
   4. West, a distance of thirty-five and six-tenths feet, plus or  minus (35.6) to a corner of said building;
   5. North,  a distance of nine and no tenths feet, plus or minus (9.0) to a corner of said building;
   6. West, a distance of sixteen and three-tenths feet,  plus  or  minus (16.3) to a corner of said building;
   7. South,  a distance of nine and no tenths feet, plus or minus (9.0) to a corner of said building;
   8. West, a distance of seventy and  no  tenths  feet,  plus  or  minus (70.0) to a corner of said building;
   9. North,  a distance of eighteen and five-tenths feet, plus or minus (18.5) to a corner of said building;
   10. East, a distance of six and seven-tenths feet, plus or minus (6.7) to a corner of said building;
   11. North, a distance of one hundred forty-four  and  one-tenth  feet, plus or minus (144.1) to a corner of said building;
   12. West,  a  distance  of  one hundred thirty-seven and three-tenths feet, plus or minus (137.3) to a corner of said building;
   13. South, a distance of one hundred forty-four and  no  tenths  feet, plus or minus (144.0) to a corner of said building;
   14. East, a distance of sixty-five and nine-tenths feet, plus or minus (65.9) to a corner of said building;
   15. South, a distance of eighteen and five-tenths feet, plus or minus (18.5) to a corner of said building;
   16. West, a distance of six and no tenths feet, plus or minus (6.0) to a corner of said building;
   17. South, a distance of thirty-five  and  six-tenths  feet,  plus  or minus (35.6) to a corner of said building;
   18. West,  a distance of nine and no tenths feet, plus or minus (9.0) to a corner of said building;
   19. South, a distance of sixteen and four-tenths feet, plus  or  minus (16.4) to a corner of said building;
   20. East,  a  distance  of  eight and nine-tenths feet, plus or minus (8.9) to a corner of said building;
   21. South, a distance of ninety-three and  six-tenths  feet,  plus  or minus (93.6) to a corner of said building;
   22. West,  a distance of eighteen and five-tenths feet, plus or minus (18.5) to a corner of said building;
   23. North, a distance of nine and  nine-tenths  feet,  plus  or  minus (9.9) to a corner of said building;
   24. West,  a  distance  of  eighty-one and nine-tenths, plus or minus (81.9) to a corner of said building;
   THENCE South along the westerly wall of said Buckham Hall, Area "B", a distance of one hundred forty-one and seven-tenths feet, plus  or  minus (141.7) to the POINT of BEGINNING.
   Containing within said bounds 1.78 acres, more or less, and;
   BEGINNING  at  the  southeasterly  brick building corner of a building known as Buckham Hall Area "D";
   THENCE north along the easterly brick face from the said southwesterly building corner, a distance of one  hundred  sixty-five  and  two-tenths feet, plus or minus (165.2) to a corner of said building;
+ S. 7443--A  7

   THENCE  West, a distance of one hundred seven and no tenths feet, plus or minus (107.0) to a corner of said building;
- S. 7443  7

   THENCE  continuing  west,  a  distance  of one hundred thirty-five and two-tenths feet, more or less (135.2) to a point  distant  five  and  no tenths feet (5.0) east of the easterly edge of the existing sidewalk;